runeheidtmann/cryptobot/README.md

 This is a very basic bot with interchangeable trading-strategies.

 Installation:
 #1.
-Database for storring pricedata.
-Look in the dbHandler to see wich ones you need to create.
+Create database need with the cryptobot.sql file
 #2.
-Bitfinex trading account.
+Get API keys from Bitfinex trading account.
+#2a Insert keys into secret.php
 #3.
 You need to program your own strategy.

 How the bot works:

-Use a cron-job to activate the index.php at a time interval of your choosing.
+Use a cron-job to call the index.php at a time interval of your choosing.
-It will create a table for storing the tickerprices in your chosen time interval.
+It will insert the tickerprices in your chosen time interval.
+These prices is used by the strategy-algo, to calculate what action to take.

-When the data is update, it calls the Bot.
+When the data is updated, it calls the Bot.

 The bot has a Strategy and the strategy calculates a recommendation for selling or buying.